What is integrative (mind-body) medicine?

 The word “integrative” refers to the interdependency of our systems, including our mind, body, environment, and more.
 Thanks to growing proof of its effectiveness, mind-body medicine has gained popularity nationwide.

 While we may think of trauma as an emotional experience, we now know it can have major physiological effects.
 When we experience a traumatic event, our body essentially records it in our nervous system, creating a physical memory.
 It does this with the goal of protecting us and helping us be more prepared in case the trauma happens again.

 Even when we don’t consciously remember what happened to us, our bodies carry their physical memories.
 This is called “implicit” or “body memory.”

 This is why “triggers,” or reminders of a traumatic event, can cause bodily responses like rapid breathing or dizziness.
 This occurs when we see, hear, or otherwise experience a sensory cue that subconsciously reminds us of the traumatic experience.
 For example, a car backfiring may remind us of a gunshot.

 As you can imagine, this can cause problems.
 When our body is triggered by a stimulus like the aforementioned car backfiring, it sends the brain into survival mode.
 This occurs even when there is no real threat to our safety.
 It can cause a host of unpleasant symptoms, like the ones described above.

 It’s not surprising that many trauma survivors become disconnected from their bodies to avoid being overwhelmed by the feelings associated with the trauma.
 Yet while the body can act as a source of great distress for survivors, it can also hold the keys to healing.

-In their book on Sensorimotor Psychotherapy (SP), Pat Ogden and Janina Fischer posit that “since the movement of our bodies is inextricably linked with our emotions, beliefs, and general sense of competency, working with posture, movement, gesture and our senses can directly support our well-being.”
+In their book on Sensorimotor Psychotherapy (SP), Pat Ogden and Janina Fischer posit that “since the movement of our bodies is inextricably linked with our emotions, beliefs, and a general sense of competency, working with posture, movement, gesture, and our senses can directly support our well-being.”